Thoth- Knight of Cups

 The Knight of Cups is not unlike the fiery attack of rain or springs.
 He rules the Zodiac from 21st degree of Aquarius to the 20th degree of Pisces.
 All Kings Authority radiate from the 2nd Sephiroth-Chokmah-wisdom.

 The Armor, the bright wings, and the leaping white charger, all represent the most active aspects of water.The crab represents the aggressive nature of water and its regenerative state, as crabs individually regenerate by shedding their hard outer shell.
 The Knight of Cups totem is the Peacock (bottom right corner), as the very nature of active water is its brilliance.
-The Peacock is also the totem of the Peacock God Myths of which in the Hindu mythothlogy is the most known.
+The Peacock is also the totem of the Peacock God Myths of which in the Hindu mythology is the most known.
 However, in Western Mythology the peacock is associated with the Greek god Argus.
 Who was a huge many eyed Warrior.

 Whether those fixed unseeing eyes, are the tragic eyes of Goddess Hera’s favourite spymaster Argus remain questionable.
 But the story, so poignant in its emotional ebb and flow, that it has for echelons of time, made people look at the peacock as bird symbolizing the transforming power of love and trust between mistress and bondman.
 As the story goes, Hera had posted her hundred eyed giant to keep an eye on her cheating husband Zeus indulging himself with Io, a river nymph.
 Zeus, clever enough to take manipulate himself into the role of the king of the God’s could easily solve this problem.
 Therefore, Zeus put Argus into a rich dreamy state of sleep and chopped off his head.
 This put Hera in a deep funk.
 The inconsolable Hera, placed each of the delicate eyes of Argus in the tail feathers of the peacocks that pulled her chariot.
 This was probably to keep his protective eye and his spirit close to her, also to remind her of his trust and loyalty, maybe also a bit about his incompetence despite his giant size- in the world of Gods.
 Scholars really don't know.

-In the Indian context, peacocks have layered and complex roles in legends and myths.
+In the Indian/Hindu context, peacocks have layered and complex roles in legends and myths.
 The one element that remains unchanged through it all is the belief that the peacock was created from the feathers of Garuda, the giant mythical bird who is Vishnu’s mount.
 It’s beauty, fearlessness of snakes and power over time are traits that the peacock inherits from this mythical creation.
-The most interesting and metaphoric representation the peacock has in Hindu mythology is link that is it has with time- Garuda carries Vishnu through time, preserving and maintaining a balance in a cosmos that tends to lapse into chaos as easily as a blink of Vishnu’s eye, as a default of being created out of Garuda’s feathers, the peacock is able break through the cyclical nature of Earthy or human time as envisaged by the Hindu Mystics.
+The most interesting and metaphoric representation the peacock has in Hindu mythology is link that is it has with time- Garuda carries Vishnu through time, preserving and maintaining a balance in a cosmos that tends to lapse into chaos as easily as a blink of Vishnu’s eye; as a default of being created out of Garuda’s feathers, the peacock is able break through the cyclical nature of Earthy or human time as envisaged by the Hindu Mystics.
 The peacock does this by devouring snakes!
 Yes, that is because snakes are symbolic of cyclical time in Hindu Myths.
-And it is absolutely true that peafowls can eat poisonous snakes with obvious disruption to their digestive system.
+And it is absolutely true that peafowls can eat poisonous snakes without obvious disruption to their digestive system.

 The fluorescence characteristics of the person's personality, born between Feb.
 19 to Mar 20th, signified by this card are surprisingly passive, as dictated by the Zodiacal attribution.
 With the qualities of Venus, he is a graceful dilettante (a weak Jupiter).
 Passively amiable and quick to respond to attraction but the stimulation fades away as he is not very enduring.
 Emotionally triggered by outside influence, this person has no real material depth of character.
 The Knight of Cups has an undeniable innocence and purity that is hardly clouded by his ill dignified sensuality, idleness, and untruthful nature.
 In fact, he may be so superficial that it is hard to reach any depth in him.
 But in truth, he is a really "nice guy".